g-bauer/typstborne/README.md

 ## Disclaimer:

-Daggerheart is a trademark of Darrington Press LLC.
-All original content, mechanics, and intellectual property related to the Daggerheart roleplaying game are © Darrington Press LLC.

-This project is intended for personal or non-commercial use.
-All rights to Daggerheart’s original materials remain with their respective owners.

-This project is an unofficial fan creation and is not affiliated with or endorsed by Darrington Press or Critical Role.

 This project uses content from the [Daggerheart System Reference Document 1.0](https://www.daggerheart.com/srd/), © Critical Role, LLC, under the terms of the [Darrington Press Community Gaming (DPCGL) License](http://www.darringtonpress.com/license).